Introduction to GP¶

 population_size.
 This controls the number of

-following it.
 If you have very few variables, and have a limited function set,

 a smaller population size may suffice.
 If you have a lot of variables, or

-programs.
+population.
 More likely, the number of programs you wish to maintain will be

 constrained by the amount of time you want to spend evaluating them.